Kaizo Mario World: Reception

-The original Kaizo Mario World ranks as the most downloaded Kaizo hack of all-time on SMW Central, the main repository for Super Mario World ROM hacking, with more than 51,000 downloads from the official repository.
-Kaizo Mario World 2 and 3 are less prominent, but still rank 17th and 14th all-time with more than 10,000 and 12,500 downloads, respectively.
+The original Kaizo Mario World ranks as the 6th most downloaded Kaizo hack of all-time on SMW Central, the main repository for Super Mario World ROM hacking, with more than 85,000 downloads from the official repository.
+Kaizo Mario World 2 and 3 are less prominent, but still rank 100th and 89th on the same repository with more than 14,000 and 17,000 downloads, respectively.

-In 2015, IGN stated about Kaizo Mario World – "It’s funny, impressive, and extremely entertaining.
-Kaizo Mario wasn’t the first mean Mario hack, but it was the most polished, and the first to understand that it’s not just about being as hard as possible.
+In 2015, IGN stated about Kaizo Mario World – "It's funny, impressive, and extremely entertaining.
+Kaizo Mario wasn't the first mean Mario hack, but it was the most polished, and the first to understand that it's not just about being as hard as possible.
 Punishing players is an art form."